Mkvadrat/hotelhersones/wp-content/plugins/enjoy-instagram-instagram-responsive-images-gallery-and-carousel/readme.txt

 [DEMO for Instagram Carousel feed on website WordPress](https://www.mediabetaprojects.com/enjoy-instagram-premium/carousel-view-instagram-wordpress-plugin/)

-= For Instagram Grid feed view you can set: =
+= FOR INSTAGRAM GRID FEED you can set: =
 * the number of rows and columns for the different shortcodes
 * the number of images that are replaced at the same time
 * interval the images will be replaced